- 0.0.1 Why you should believe us

-Oben’s CT-3565 Carbon Fiber Tripod and BZ-217T Triple-Action Ball Head is a hard travel tripod and even lighter than our top pick, for about the similar price.
+Oben’s CT-3565 Carbon Fiber Tripod and BZ-217T Triple-Action Ball Head is a hard travel tripod and even lighter than our top pick, for about a similar price.
 It’s just a bit shorter than our top pick, and we didn’t similar to the feet as much.
 The Oben comes with rubber/spiked combo feet, which can be a bit irritating when the rubber spins up (during transport or use) to disclose the metal spikes, just when you don’t need them.
 (We’d argue you so very rarely require them that this feature often feels similar to more of a hindrance anyway.)
 The Manfrotto Element Traveller Big’s small, somewhat spiked rubber feet are everything most of us will ever require, with a bit more grip to the rubbery material, too.
 (And the Traveller Big comes among optional rubber spikes should you require them.)

 MeFoto recently revamped its colorful line of tripods, and although we’ve recommended a previous version of the RoadTrip, the novel RoadTrip S feels unstable compared with the rivalry.
 The leg angle locks also feel tricky and require a two-fingered grip to discharge.
-MeFoto also offers the RoadTrip Air, which converts into a selfie stick and includes a shutter remote, except its collapsible leg system feels both faster and harder to manage than five individual leg locks.
+MeFoto also offers the RoadTrip Air, which converts into a selfie stick and includes a shutter remote, except its collapsible leg system, feels both faster and harder to manage than five individual leg locks.

 We worry a tiny bump to any of the five thin leg sections would send the whole tripod, along with your costly camera gear or smartphone, cascading down.

-Zomei is one of those new manufacturers that appear to be making photography gear that’s almost identical to gear from top brands we’re used to, but at a fraction of the cost.
-We were excited about the Q666, which met all of our criteria and looked an dreadful lot like our top contenders online, but with a far cheaper cost tag.
+Zomei is one of those new manufacturers that appear to be making photography gear that’s almost identical to gear from top brands we’re used to but at a fraction of the cost.
+We were excited about the Q666, which met all of our criteria and looked a dreadful lot like our top contenders online, but with a far cheaper cost tag.
 Once we got this lookalike in hand, though, we could feel the difference in material and make.
-We think it’s worth spending a small piece more on a model that’s better made and will likely last longer.
+We think it’s worth spending a small piece more on a model that’s better and will likely last longer.

 A novel travel tripod from Peak Design, best known for its modern bags and backpacks, got a lot of notice on Kickstarter.
-The $350 price already exceeds what we’d advocate spending on a travel model, however, and we don’t think flip leg locks are finest for a portable tripod.
+The $350 price already exceeds what we’d advocate spending on a travel model.
+However, and we don’t think flip leg locks are finest for a portable tripod.